 When cooking with it, use it as you would tofu.
 Axe says it can be seasoned or marinated to amp up the flavor and then cooked and added to stir-fries, sandwiches, wraps and Buddha bowls.

 As more socially-consciousness generation who wants to protect the environment, Kimberly Snyder, author and founder of Solluna, a health supplement company, says mushrooms will become even trendier.
-They boost anti-inflammatory compounds, offer 15 vitamins, minerals and antioxidants, and serve as a tasty meat-free alternative.
-Combined, nearly any mushroom you choose will benefit your immune system.
+They have anti-inflammatory compounds, offer 15 vitamins, minerals and antioxidants, and serve as a tasty meat alternative.
+Nearly any mushroom you choose will benefit your immune system.
 However, in 2020, Snyder predicts the medicinal mushroom category to heat up, as more people discover the healing properties of ‘shrooms like chaga, reishi and shiitake.
 Available in pill or powdered elixir, these have been found to cleanse our blood, promote digestion, lower cholesterol and more.

 Axe says it has been used medicinally for centuries but only recently has become part of the health nut’s diet.
 It is a tree commonly found in India and subtropical regions of South Asia.
 The leaves are typically ground up, and it is made into a supremely healthy powder or herb that offers disease-fighting antioxidants, like quercetin and chlorogenic acid.
 “Studies on this medicinal herb have also turned up some pretty impressive health benefits, demonstrating that it could help stabilize blood sugar levels, decrease inflammation, and even enhance heart health,” Axe adds.